 The Audit Committee ("AC") comprises Gen (R) Tan Sri Dato' Seri Mohd.
 Zahidi bin Haji Zainuddin, Tan Siang Long and Tan Soo Khoon.
 The chairman of the AC is Gen (R) Tan Sri Dato' Seri Mohd.
 Zahidi bin Haji Zainuddin.
 Majority of the members, including the Chairman, are independent non-executive directors.

-The AC carried out its functions in accordance with Section 2018(5) of the Singapore Companies Act, Chapter 50, the Listing Manual of SGX-ST, and the Code of Corporate Governance 2005.
-The functions performed are detailed in the Group's Corporate Governance Report in the Annual Report.
+The AC carried out its functions in accordance with Section 201B(5) of the Singapore Companies Act, Cap.
+50. The functions performed are detailed in the Group's Corporate Governance Report in the Annual Report.